iza-mcac/2025-08-Oropouche-virus-strains-brain/README.md

 **Proteomics**

 Processed Proteomics data was imported as an excel sheet and visualization and enrichment were performed for both Proteomics and the RNA-seq with R packages: ggplot2, fgsea and ClusterProfiler::enrichR

+The raw Proteomics data is available on PRIDE
+Project Name: Microcephaly-like phenotype triggered by novel reassortant and prototypic Oropouche Virus strains in brain organoids
+Project accession: PXD072533